Uzair0304/react-assessment/README.md

 - [ESLint](https://eslint.org/) - to detect linting errors
 - [MUI](https://mui.com/) - used for UI components
 - [TailwindCSS](https://tailwindcss.com/) - used for styling
+- [TypeScript] - used for defining the types

 ## Installation